AI OCR Software Scales Gas Station Operations With 20K+ Transactions

 Permit tracking and inspection management

-RaftLabs builds custom software for solar companies, covering installation project management from sale to energisation, real-time solar monitoring platforms, sales CRM with proposal and financing tools, permit and inspection tracking, and customer-facing solar performance portals.
-Projects deliver in 10-14 weeks at a fixed cost.
+RaftLabs builds custom software for solar companies that covers installation project management from sale to energisation, real-time monitoring platforms, sales CRM with proposal and financing tools, permit and inspection tracking, and customer-facing performance portals.
+Most projects ship in 10-14 weeks at a fixed cost agreed before work starts.

 Solar installation is a project-based business with permit complexity, equipment lead times, utility interconnection rules, and long customer relationships built on performance data.
 Most off-the-shelf tools handle one part of that well.
 A CRM manages leads but not permit milestones.
 A monitoring platform shows data but doesn't connect to the customer's contract or the sales proposal that set their expectations.

-At 50+ concurrent projects, spreadsheet tracking breaks down.
-Permit milestones get missed, crews get dispatched to sites that aren't ready, and operations managers spend their days chasing status by phone.
-A project management system with a live pipeline from signed contract to energisation eliminates the status call and gives every team member a single view of what is blocked and why.
+At 50+ concurrent projects, spreadsheet tracking breaks down fast.
+Permit milestones get missed.
+Crews arrive at sites where interconnection paperwork is still pending.
+Operations managers spend their days chasing status by phone instead of managing the business.
+A project management system with a live pipeline from signed contract to energisation gives every team member one view of what's blocked and why.
+Crews get dispatched only when the site is ready.
+That alone cuts wasted labour on the O&M side.

 Manual proposal assembly from utility rate tables, roof data, and system sizing calculations is slow and inconsistent.
-A proposal generator that takes the customer's utility rate, roof characteristics, and proposed system size and produces a professional savings estimate in minutes lets your sales team quote more prospects and focus conversation time on the customer, not the document.
+Every prospect gets a slightly different format.
+Senior staff spend time on document production instead of closing.
+A proposal generator that takes the customer's utility rate, roof characteristics, and proposed system size and produces a professional savings estimate in minutes lets your sales team quote more prospects.
+Conversation time goes to the customer, not the document.

-Project pipeline from signed contract to energisation, tracking every milestone -- site survey, permit submission, permit approval, equipment delivery, installation, utility inspection, and interconnection.
-Each project has a live status view showing what is complete, what is pending, and what is blocking forward progress.
-Crew scheduling tied to permit approval and equipment delivery windows so crews are not dispatched to a site that isn't ready.
-Milestone alerts notify the operations team when a step is overdue and the project is at risk of slipping its energisation date.
+Project pipeline from signed contract to energisation.
+Every milestone tracked: site survey, permit submission, permit approval, equipment delivery, installation, utility inspection, and interconnection.
+Each project has a live status view showing what's complete, what's pending, and what's blocking forward progress.
+Crew scheduling ties to permit approval and equipment delivery windows so crews aren't dispatched to a site that isn't ready.
+Milestone alerts notify the operations team when a step is overdue and the energisation date is at risk.

 Real-time data collection from inverters, energy meters, and weather stations via API or hardware gateway.
 System performance dashboard showing live generation, daily and monthly totals, performance ratio against expected output, and degradation trends over time.
 Fault detection and alert routing when a system drops below expected performance thresholds.
-Multi-site fleet view for commercial and community solar operators showing all assets on one screen.
+Multi-site fleet view for commercial and community solar operators.
 Data stored at the granularity needed for utility reporting and performance guarantee verification.

-Customer-facing web or mobile portal showing live system generation, historical production data, cumulative savings against original estimate, and environmental impact metrics.
+Customer-facing web or mobile portal showing live system generation, historical production data, cumulative savings against the original estimate, and environmental impact metrics.
 Billing and payment history for customers on a lease or PPA.
 Service request submission and status tracking.
 System health indicators with plain-language explanations when performance is below expectation.
 Proposal and contract document access for the life of the customer relationship.
-Portal is branded to the installing company, not a white-label with another company's logo.
+Branded to the installing company, not a white-label with another company's logo.

-We map your installation pipeline stage by stage -- from signed contract through permit, equipment delivery, installation, inspection, and interconnection -- and identify where permit jurisdictions, crew scheduling, or monitoring data requirements differ from what off-the-shelf tools handle.
+We map your installation pipeline stage by stage, from signed contract through permit, equipment delivery, installation, inspection, and interconnection.
+We identify where permit jurisdictions, crew scheduling, or monitoring data requirements fall outside what off-the-shelf tools handle.
 This produces a clear scope before any development begins.

 Development runs in two-week sprints with working software available throughout.
-The installation pipeline is built first because it is the foundation that monitoring data and customer portal draw from.
+The installation pipeline is built first because it's the foundation that monitoring data and the customer portal draw from.
 Inverter API integrations are confirmed and tested early so monitoring data availability doesn't block later phases.

 We run a parallel period where the new system and existing spreadsheets are both active, giving your operations team time to build confidence before the cutover.
 Post-launch support covers configuration changes for new permit jurisdictions, new inverter brands added to the fleet, and any operational changes that need to be reflected in the system.

-Start with the piece that is causing the most operational pain today.
-For most growing solar installers, that is the installation project management pipeline -- permit tracking, crew scheduling, and equipment delivery coordination across more projects than a spreadsheet can manage.
-That system is also the foundation the other tools connect to: monitoring data links to the installed system record, the CRM handoff feeds the installation pipeline, and the customer portal draws from both.
+Start with the piece causing the most operational pain today.
+For most growing solar installers, that's the installation project management pipeline: permit tracking, crew scheduling, and equipment delivery coordination across more projects than a spreadsheet can manage.
+That system is also the foundation the other tools connect to.
+Monitoring data links to the installed system record, the CRM handoff feeds the installation pipeline, and the customer portal draws from both.
 Build the pipeline first, then layer monitoring and the customer portal on top of a foundation that already has the right data structure.

 Project pipeline from signed contract to energisation with permit milestones and crew scheduling